Crazy Flux

 previous post

-Mexico extradites notorious drug lord Rafael Caro Quintero and dozens of cartel members to the US
+Mexico extradites notorious drug lord Rafael Caro Quintero and 28 other fugitive cartel members to the US

 next post